drizdar/Disto_Control/README.md

 # Disto_Control
- Python based script used to remotely control a Leica DISTO Laser Range Finder.
+ Python-based script used to remotely control a Leica DISTO Laser Range Finder.

  Use laser2.7.py for Python 2.7, and laser3.6.py for Python 3.6